phac-nml/nf-iridanext/README.md

 # Getting started

-## Example 1: Minimal configuration
+## Scenario 1: Minimal configuration

 The following is the minimal configuration needed for this plugin.